andrewtheart/DiskActivityMonitor/docs/security/security.md

 - `FILE_FLAG_OPEN_REPARSE_POINT`, so the final path object is opened rather than followed.
 - `FILE_FLAG_BACKUP_SEMANTICS`, required for directory handles.
 - Read/write sharing but no delete sharing, preventing the opened object from being deleted or replaced while security is applied.
+- `READ_CONTROL | WRITE_DAC` access for the DACL handle. `SetSecurityInfo` needs the existing descriptor readable when replacing its DACL and protection state; requesting only `WRITE_DAC` produced Win32 error 5 even when the caller owned the directory.

 The helper then: